 1. Consider the source.
-Are you seeing an “article” about a CBC personality on a social media site or in an advertisement on another webpage?
+Are you seeing an “article” about a CBC personality on a social media site or in an advertisement on another webpage or social media site?

 3. Go to the source.
 If you can’t find the story you are looking for on CBC, either by using our own Search engine or by Googling the story and getting to CBC.ca (see above), then you should think twice.

 It’s fake news, now what?

 If you are seeing false information, you can let us know by sending an email including a link to the false item via our Contact Form.
-If you saw this information on a social media platform (Twitter, Facebook) you can also report the post of ad to the platform to let them know.
+If you saw this information on a social media platform (Twitter, Facebook) you can also report the posting or ad to the platform to let them know.
 We’d appreciate it!